-For example, if you assign both Analog 1-2 and Analog 3-4 interface outputs to Pro Tools Output pair 1-2, when you send a signal to Pro Tools Outputs 1-2, that signal will be routed simultaneously to both pairs of output ports on your audio interface.
+For example, if Pro Tools Outputs 1-2 are assigned to both Analog 1-2 and Digital 1-2, that signal will be routed simultaneously to both pairs of output ports on your audio interface.

 This lets you send the same signal (such as a stereo pair, a stem mix, or a multichannel mix) to multiple destinations (such as multiple mastering devices).